KhronosGroup/webcl-validator/README.md

 use the *.cl* suffix.
 Option *-include FILE* automatically includes helper code, such as OpenCL type and builtin definitions.

+To disable certain extensions from the default set of supported extensions you may use the --disable=xx switch:

+        webcl-validator kernel.cl --disable=cl_khr_fp16

 Building with Windows MinGW + MSYS (not tested recently since we changed to Visual Studio express)
 ----------------------------------